plone/training/docs/voltoaddons/04-block-edit-options.md

 # Block editing with a form

 We'll add schema-based editing of the block settings.
-In Volto the convention is to use the schema generated from a function so that the resulting object can be freely mutated, as it comes from a closure.
+In Volto the convention is to use the schema generated from a function, so that the resulting object can be freely mutated, as it comes from a closure.

 The most basic schema would look something like this: